The Complete Guide

 Hirshaut and Pressman

 I’ve also included a screen shot that shows that there have been subsequent editions by the author, yet all the editions have been retained by the owning library.
-Holly and I seen this problem all the time in catalogs.
-It indicates a buy it and forget it mentality on the part of the library.
-If you have an idea this might be happening at your library, its time to re-evaluate your collection process.
+Holly and I see this problem all the time in catalogs.
+It indicates a “buy it and forget it” mentality on the part of the library.
+If you have an idea that this might be happening at your library, it’s time to re-evaluate your collection process.